benspak/injest.io/chrome-extension/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Click "Settings" at the bottom of the popup
-3. Enter your API URL (e.g., `https://api.injest.io` or `http://localhost:5555`)
+3. Enter your External API URL (default: `https://api.injest.io/api/external`)
-4. Enter your JWT authentication token (see instructions below)
+4. Enter your API key (see instructions below)
 5. Click "Test Connection" to verify your settings
 6. Click "Save Settings"

-### Getting Your Authentication Token
+### Getting Your API Key

 1. Log in to your Injest web app
-2. Open your browser's Developer Tools (F12)
-3. Go to the Application/Storage tab
-4. Find "Local Storage" and select your app's domain
-5. Look for the "token" key and copy its value
+2. Open the dashboard and navigate to the **External API Access** card
+3. Generate a new API key (or copy your existing key)
-6. Paste it in the "Authentication Token" field in the extension settings
+4. Paste the API key into the extension settings

 ## Usage